frederic-perez/AmE-dictionary/data/idioms.md

 __lose your train of thought__ To forget what you were talking or thinking about.
 __loss of face__ The state or circumstance of having lost the respect of other people, as due to having done something improper or unacceptable. _After my terrible loss of face in front of the in-laws, I knew I couldn’t return to their home for the foreseeable future._
 __loss one’s marbles__ To be or become mentally deficient, incompetent, or deranged; to become of unsound mind. _They were losing their marbles._
-__lost in translation__ Of a word or words, having lost or lacking the full subtlety of meaning or significance when translated from the original language to another, especially when done literally.
-(Usually formulated as “be/get lost in translation.”) _My friend tried explaining a few French idioms to me, but I’m afraid they were lost in translation._
+__lost in translation__ :two: Of a word or words, having lost or lacking the full subtlety of meaning or significance when translated from the original language to another, especially when done literally.
+(Usually formulated as “be/get lost in translation.”) _My friend tried explaining a few French idioms to me, but I’m afraid they were lost in translation._ _Evidence for preventing covid-19 is lost in translation._
 __low man on the ladder__ The person (not necessarily male) with the least amount of experience, authority, and/or influence in a social or corporate hierarchy. _It can be a little daunting going from being a senior in high school to low man on the ladder again as a college freshman._
 __lower the bar__ To lower the standards of quality that are expected of or required for something.
 __lubrication payment__ A small sum of money or other gifts or services to be paid or given to government officials to expedite business operations in countries that do not prohibit such activity. _Whenever I start up a new factory overseas, I make sure to bring along enough cash on hand for any lubrication payments I may need to make._